 I mentioned previously that the theme is nothing new.
 We’ve seen over a hundred movies that follow the same plotlines.
 Characters all live in the same place and know each other, yet none of their stories come together until the end.

-During the build-up to the finale, we see how all these different personalities manage the conflict and drama, only to end up happy in the end.
+We see how all these different personalities manage the conflict and drama during the build-up to the finale, only to end up happy in the end.

 My favourite story involved the pop star Stuart (Shameik Moore) and Julie (Isabela Merced).
 They meet by chance on a train that ends up stranded, so the two agree to a breakfast date at the Waffel House.
 Stuart wants to be ordinary for a day, and Julie wants to think about anything but what’s going on at home.
 The two are a great couple, even though they roll in different social circles.
 I couldn’t wait to see if the pair could overcome their differences and end up together in the end.